SteelCompendium/data-md-dse/Bestiary/Monsters/Trolls/Statblocks/Troll Butcher.md

     effects:
-      - effect: The butcher dies only if they are reduced to 0 Stamina by acid or fire damage, if they end their turn with 0 Stamina, or if they take acid or fire damage while at 0 Stamina
+      - effect: The butcher dies only if they are reduced to 0 Stamina by acid or fire damage, if they end their turn with 0 Stamina, or if they take acid or fire damage while at 0 Stamina.
 ~~~